Ameliorate/Buildstation-3/README.md

+# DEPRECATED
+I'll no longer be developing this branch of buildstation.
+It never really worked out too well, and ended up crashing and burning when I tried to render tiles.
+Too buggy.
+I'll possably rewrite this in D or something.

 # Buildstation-3
 Buildstation-3 is the latest reposatory of the buildstation game with the client and server rolled into one.
 It is made in java.